This continuing educational conference is intended for practicing surgical and wound care health care professionals.

 This activity has been planned and implemented in accordance with the standards and requirements for approval of providers of continuing education in podiatric medicine through a joint providership agreement between the New York College of Podiatric Medicine and PRESENT e-Learning Systems.

-The New York College of Podiatric Medicine has approved this activity for a maximum of 16 continuing education contact hours.
+The New York College of Podiatric Medicine has estimated this activity for a maximum of 16 continuing education contact hours.

 CME Credit Instructions